cheleb/scalaio-fullstack/pages/00_intro.md

 <!--

-- The compiler is your friend, it will:
-  - catch errors early.
-  - allow refactor your code with confidence.
+- Scala case: Kotlin data class, Java record.
+- Easy to use, but easy to misuse.
+   - minor error
+   - major error
+- Type safety
+    - a compilation check.
-- But it comes with a cost:
+    - a runtime garanty.
-  - boilerplate, you have to write more code.
+- But:
+  - Boilerplate
-  - Boxing / Unboxing, you have to convert your data to the right type.
+  - Boxing / Unboxing

  -->